tpayne/kubernetes-examples/YAML/setups/postgres/README.md

 StatefulSets are used to maintain machine names and IP used between pod restarts.

+The PG server and PG client are in separate namespaces and neither are exposed to the internet.

 Dependencies
 ------------
 Before you attempt this example, please ensure you have done the following: -